MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 > [!NOTE]
 > <!--Hysteresis Note-->Mitigation levels for peripherals have hysteresis.
 Once the level increases, it does not decrease until it releases.
 The release is an event with args.MitigationLevel set to PowerThermalMitigationLevel.NoUserImpact.

-## Suppressing Default System Device Actions
+## Suppressing Default System Mitigations

 If you don't want the system to attempt to mitigate certain peripherals, you can suppress them.
 To do this, just update the **SuppressedPlatformMitigationForPeripherals** property, or call the **SuppressPlatformMitigation** function.